TimeBank Promise

 Many people use equity release to supplement their retirement income, fund home improvements, or enjoy a better quality of life without having to move.

-Myth #4: You Will Have Nothing Left to Leave to Your Heirs
+Myth #4: You Will Have Nothing to Leave to Your Heirs

 Many people worry that equity release will eat up the value of their property, leaving nothing to pass on to their heirs.

-While it is true that the loan will need to be repaid from the sale of the property, any remaining value after repaying the loan is passed on to your beneficiaries.
+While it is true that a lifetime mortgage will need to be repaid from the sale of the property, any remaining funds are passed on to your beneficiaries.

 Myth #5: Equity Release Is Too Expensive